Scientific Name

 How to Grow and Care

-Epiphytes do not exist in the open sun, instead of receiving bright filtered light in most situations.
+Epiphytes do not exist in the open sun; they receive bright, filtered light in most situations.
 They thrive as houseplants because of their relatively low light requirements.
 Ideally, you should provide full morning sun and shade for the rest of the day.
 An east-facing window with nothing blocking it can create these conditions.
 Light will affect the plant's willingness to bloom, though these requirements vary widely between epiphytes.
 Many can be coaxed into blooming by simulating short days by placing them in dark closets for 12 or more hours at a time for 4 to 6 weeks.

 Learn more at Tips for Growing Epiphytic Cacti.